tplinderoth/ABCutils/README.md

 	-Parameters must be defined in estimation file before other parameters that depend on them are defined -Loguniform priors should not have zero as a boundary

-	-The fasta format file supplied to --seqlist is used to determine how many independent linkage blocks to simulate.
+	The fasta format file supplied to --seqlist is used to determine how many independent linkage blocks to simulate.
 Each sequence in the fasta file is treated as a completely independent, non-recombining locus (linkage block), which has length equal to the sequence length.
 For example, each fasta sequence could be a chromosome.
 The recombination rate between adjacent sites within a linkage block